infor-design/enterprise/components/emptymessage/emptymessage.md

 Use an empty message when no data is present.

 ```javascript

 $('.empty-message').emptymessage({
   title: 'No Records Available',
   icon: 'icon-empty-no-data',
 });

 ```

 ## Responsive Guidelines

+- The empty message should be centered in the container.